hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 ## Absences

+Student absences (planned, unplanned, and for University-sponsored activities) will be handled according to the [_Policy on Student Absences (APM 232)_][apm232].

 If you must be absent, you do not need prior permission or justification, but a notification will be appreciated.
 However, *please avoid any non-essential absences* such as skipping class, or scheduling a vacation during a day where class is scheduled.
 If you miss, you are solely responsible for catching up.
 Missing a class meeting may also mean missing a Checkpoint.
-There will be no make-up Checkpoints---if you miss class you can attempt LT problems at the next Checkpoint.
+In most cases, you will have an opportunity to attempt the problem at the next Checkpoint.

 ## Deadlines and late work